 - Culture - what it's like to study at that university, including the students' union and what it can offer you.

-- Student satisfaction - discover what other students think of a university by reading the Times Higher Education National Student Survey 2021.
+- Student satisfaction - discover what other students think of a university by checking out the results from the Office for Students' (OfS) National Student Survey 2022.

 - Cost - when it comes to the cost of going to university, you'll find that it won't be cheap.
 As well as your tuition fees and accommodation, there are daily living costs including travel to and from campus.
 There's also a great disparity between towns and cities across the country.
 See NatWest's Student Living Index 2021 report to view the ten most affordable UK cities.
 You can also read our tips on saving money as a student.